JuliaAstro/JuliaAstro.github.io/docs/case_studies/solar_system/ephemeris_sources.md

 date: "2024-04-21"
 ---

-This meta-packag makes performing common tasks in ephemeris fetching and parsin from a variety of different sources easy.
+This meta-package makes performing common tasks in ephemeris fetching and parsing from a variety of different sources easy.

 **Package: [EphemerisSources.jl](https://github.com/JuliaAstro/EphemerisSources.jl)**